mordori/Hive-Helsinki/README.md

-# Hive-Helsinki
+# 🌱 Collection of my projects at Hive Helsinki

-Collection of my project work at Hive Helsinki (Work in progress).
+⚠ Work in progress ⚠

--libft
+## libft

-A library of replications of commonly used standard functions in C.
+A library of commonly used standard functions recreated in C.